Bawar-Zring/Artificial-Intelligence/README.md

 #
-Artificial Intelligence This repository contains weekly AI projects completed by my team for our university AI course.
+This repository contains weekly AI projects completed by my team for our university AI course.
 Each project focuses on different AI concepts and applications.